Values & Ethos

 We work together in a nurturing and happy environment to break down barriers, inspire learning and provide opportunities for all to flourish beyond their expectations.
 Everything is guided by our values.

 We recognise the multi-cultural, multi-faith and ever-changing nature of the community we are committed to serve.
-We provide opportunities for pupils to explore their own culture and have a clear understanding and appreciation of a wide range of the cultural influences that have shaped modern Britain.
+We provide opportunities for pupils to explore their own culture and have a clear understanding and appreciation of a wide range of the cultural influences that have shaped our country.

-We promote the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.
+We promote the core values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.
 Our school values seek to eradicate discrimination against any individual or group, regardless of faith, ethnicity, nationality, gender, sexuality, disability, political or financial status.

 We also understand the vital role we play in ensuring that groups or individuals within our school are able to thrive, free from discrimination, intimidation or radicalisation by those wishing to unduly, or illegally, influence them.

-At The Children’s Hospital School our spiritual, moral, social and cultural (SMSC) education permeates through the curriculum, supports the development of our pupils and includes the teaching and promotion of British values.
+At The Children’s Hospital School our spiritual, moral, social and cultural (SMSC) education permeates through the curriculum, supports the development of our pupils and includes the teaching and promotion of core values.

 FIVE WAYS TO WELLBEING